famousj/AudioFlashCards/about.md

 So while the speech recognition code is untested, I'll endeavor to keep it isolated and as simple as possible.
 There's an unfortunate amount of copy-paste from Apple's code but on the positive side, that code has been well-vetted.

+- I have wired the speech recognition listener up to a view at the bottom of the screen, which will show me what iOS _thinks_ was said.
+Now I need to figure out if what was said is actually correct.

+- Note: in the `SFTranscriptionSegment` object, there's a timestamp which indicates when, in the audio clip, it has found this item.
+This can be used to figure out how long it took to answer the question.

+-